-A third set of implications concerns the determinants of commercialism in non-profits.
-One of the major topics in non-profit research has been the convergence of non-profit and for-profit behavior, especially in the medical sector.
+A third set of implications concerns the determinants of commercialism in nonprofits.
+One of the major topics in nonprofit research has been the convergence of nonprofit and for-profit behavior, especially in the medical sector.
 The model suggests that this type of convergence occurs in two different ways.
 First, negative shocks to the earnings of nonprofits will cause them to behave in a way that is more calculated to appeal to consumer tastes.
 Certainly, some of the commercialism of hospitals has occurred because of declining rents in that industry.
-Second, non-profits are still attuned to money-making opportunities and a rise in the returns to commercialism will also make non-profits more commercial.
-In Duggan (2000), non-profit firms seem perfectly able to take advantage of a clear money-making opportunity.
-This helps us to understand Jason Barro's paper in this volume that shows that advertising rose most among the rich, university hospitals, not among the cash-strapped hospitals.
-He explains this by arguing that the returns to this form of commercial activity have risen most for non-profits with the highest quality level.
+Second, nonprofits will always be attuned to money-making opportunities, and a rise in the returns to commercialism will also make nonprofits more commercial.
+In Duggan (2000), nonprofit organizations seem perfectly able to take advantage of a clear money-making opportunity.
+This helps us to understand Barro's chapter in this volume showing that advertising rose most among the rich, university hospitals, not among the cash-strapped hospitals.
+He explains this by arguing that the returns to this form of commercial activity have risen most for nonprofits with the highest quality level.

-Finally, the general freedom of non-profit managers means that there will be much more variance over time and across companies in the structure and methods of non-profits (relative to for-profits).
-If there is a profit-maximizing way to produce, then our models predict that profit-maximizing should generally follow that strategy.
-However, non-profits are much more likely to follow the quirky preferences of their CEO.
-This variance will be limited if workers as a group are homogeneous across non-profits and if CEO behavior tends to cater to the elite workers.
-As such, the model predicts that managerial style, which Bertrand and Schoar (2002) find to be important in for-profit firms, should be even more important in non-profit firms.
+Finally, the general freedom of nonprofit managers will tend to mean that there is much more variance over time and across companies in the structure and methods of nonprofits (relative to for-profits).
+If there is a profit-maximizing way to produce, then our models predict that profit maximizing should generally follow that strategy.
+However, nonprofits are much more likely to follow whatever quirky ideas dominate the opinions of their CEO.
+This variance will be limited if workers as a group are homogeneous across nonprofits and if CEO behavior tends to cater to the elite workers.
+As such, the model predicts that managerial style, which Bertrand and Schoar (2002) find to be important in for-profit firms, should be even more important in nonprofit organizations.